mezzode/cs4920-project/README.md

         -   Open the command palette with `Ctrl+Shift+p`.
         -   Search for and select `Tasks: Run Task`.
         -   Select `Run lint (web)`.
--   `yarn start:mock-api`: Starts the mock server.
-    -   The mock server is served on the port as the real server.
-    -   The mock server uses `json-server`, see its docs for details.

 ### In `./server`